 I also was thinking, when did America start getting worried about immigrants?
 Ya, Immigrants?
-America was built on being the first, being the best and it has to sustain it and for that Education, Health, Infrastructure remain paramount.
-When manufacturing moved outside The US, the Education and Innovation capabilities should have moved up several notches; why can’t the Ivey Leagues be replicated, why can’t there be World Class Schools, yes each and every school and why can’t MIT be a national chain of institution?
+America was built on being the first, being the best and it has to sustain this prowess.
+For that Education, Health, Infrastructure remain paramount.
+When manufacturing moved outside The US, Education and Innovation capabilities in US should have moved up several notches; why can’t the Ivey Leagues be replicated, why can’t there be World Class Schools, yes each and every school and why can’t MIT be a national chain of institution?

 If there can be a genuine grounds up revolution in this country, and I, even as an temporary resident can help, I would like to.